Goyet-Christopher/GeoCoq/README.md

 - as little tactics as possible,
 - explicits and readable proofs
 - small files, lemmas sorted by similarity
-- as many lemmas as possible (to simplify use for all, without having to memorize the entire library ... )
+- as many lemmas as possible (to simplify use for everyone, without having to memorize the entire library ... )

 Goyet Christopher